 For most people, teeth cleaning may just be a normal part of your daily routine.
 But what if the way you clean your teeth today, might affect your chances of getting Alzheimer’s disease in years to come?

 There is an increasing body of evidence to indicate that gum (periodontal) disease could be a plausible risk factor for Alzheimer’s disease.
 Some studies even suggest your risk doubles when gum disease persists for ten or more years.
-Indeed, a new US study published in Science Advances details how a type of bacteria called Porphyromonas gingivalis – or P. gingivalis – which is associated with gum disease, has been found in the brains of patients with Alzheimer’s disease.
+Indeed, a US study published in Science Advances details how a type of bacteria called Porphyromonas gingivalis – or P. gingivalis – which is associated with gum disease, has been found in the brains of patients with Alzheimer’s disease.
 Tests on mice also showed how the bug spread from their mouth to brain where it destroyed nerve cells.

 The report in question was carried out and self-funded by founders of a US pharmaceutical company Cortexyme, which is researching the cause of Alzheimer’s and other degenerative disorders.
 Scientists from the San Francisco drug firm will launch a human trial later this year.

 The first phase of gum disease is called gingivitis.
 This occurs when the gums become inflamed in response to the accumulation of bacterial plaque on the surface of the teeth.

 Gingivitis is experienced by up to half of all adults but is generally reversible.
 If gingivitis is left untreated, “sub-gingival pockets” form between the tooth and gum, which are filled by bacteria.
 These pockets indicate that gingivitis has converted to periodontitis.
 At this stage, it becomes almost impossible to eliminate the bacteria, though dental treatment can help control their growth.

 The risks of gum disease are significantly increased in people with poor oral hygiene.
 And factors such as smoking, medication, genetics, food choices, puberty and pregnancy can all contribute towards the development of the condition.